dsccommunity/SharePointDsc/SharePointDsc/DSCResources/MSFT_SPUserProfileServiceApp/readme.md

 http://www.powershellmagazine.com/2014/03/06/accidental-sabotage-beware-of-credssp/

 NOTE2:
+You should always specify the MySiteHostLocation parameter.
+Currently this is not a required parameter, but will be as of SharePointDsc v4.0.

+NOTE3:
 The UpdateProxyGroup parameter fixes the following issue:
 The User Profile service is looking up the proxy groups to find the correct MMS.
 Unfortunately it doesn't follow what you configured in Central Administration.